CT-Tester/Demo_Cucumber_Selenium/README.md

 This project was developed to run using Chrome webdriver version v124_0_6367_155 for Windows 64.
 Before to execute the project verify if your browser version is compatible to this Chromedriver version.

     You can check it here: https://googlechromelabs.github.io/chrome-for-testing/ To update the webdriver version, just download the correct wedriver version for your Chrome browser, unzip it and replace the chromedriver.exe in /src/test/resources/drivers.

 - June 13th 2024
-We have modified the code to include Boni Garcia library to manage automatically Chrome Driver versions.
+We have modified the code to include Boni Garcia´s library to manage automatically Chrome Driver versions.
 This library sets up the correct version of the ChromeDriver according to the version of Chrome browser  and the operative system.
 You won´t need to download the correct version of the Chromedriver, library will do it automatically.
 You can find more information about this library here: https://bonigarcia.dev/webdrivermanager/